 Author: Bill Caplan

 With a passion for architecture and people-friendly design, and an engineer's understanding of sustainable interactions, Bill Caplan, Assoc.
-AIA, explored, analyzed and photographed architecture on five continents from human and environmental perspectives.
-He devoted the past decade to reconciling the physical, sensible and operative manifestations of architecture, culminating in "Buildings are for People: Human Ecological Design".
+AIA, devoted the past decade to reconciling the physical, sensible and operative manifestations of architecture, culminating in "Buildings are for People: Human Ecological Design".
+He explored, analyzed and photographed architecture on five continents from human and environmental perspectives.
 Caplan’s career has evolved from high-tech engineering to architecture.
 After 34 years at the multi-national company he founded, working with diverse programs ranging from the race to decode the human genome to space exploration, he established a think tank for the built environment to focus on architecture.
 Caplan holds a Master of Architecture from Pratt Institute and a Materials Engineering degree from Cornell University, College of Engineering.